 It is a soft, delicate stone with a series of alternating waves of colors running throughout its surface.
 These colors vary from pearl white to golden honey, earthy brown, and spring mint.

 The Onyx is a translucent stone often used in decorative applications.
-Paired with a backlight, it is often used in hotel lobbies, bar tops, and wall accents because of its unique and fascinating beauty.
+You can find it often in hotel lobbies, on bar tops, and as wall accents because of its unique and fascinating beauty.

-The Onyx is a very expensive material.
-Careful consideration is required before putting one inside your place.
-If you are comfortable with (1) the price, (2) the required maintenance, and, more importantly, if you like (3) its appearance, Onyx will definitely add a great value to your home or business establishment.
+The Onyx is an expensive material.
+It requires careful consideration before putting one in your home or office.
+If you are comfortable with (1) the price, (2) the required maintenance, and, more importantly, if you like (3) its appearance, Onyx will add significant value to your home or business establishment.

-*The term “Onyx” used in this article refers to the gemstone form of Calcite (Calcium Carbonate), and not to the true onyx.
+*The term “Onyx” used in this article refers to the gemstone form of Calcite (Calcium Carbonate), and not to the genuine onyx.

-A true onyx is a form of quartz.
-And much like granite, it is very hard and durable.
-It is a semi-precious stone primarily used in making jewelries.
+A genuine onyx is a form of quartz.
+And much like granite, it is tough and durable.
+It is a semi-precious stone primarily used in making pieces of jewelry.